Response shape¶

 types its method signatures. okapipy supports three shapes, chosen once

-auto(the default — pass nothing): emit a dual-shape client.
-Each call site picks a shape; flip it at runtime withwith_shape(...).--shape models: lock the client to typed Pydantic models.
-Method signatures are narrow; the runtime switch is gone.--shape dicts: lock the client to raw dicts.base/models.pyis not emitted.
+shape: auto(the default — omit the field): emit a dual-shape client.
+Each call site picks a shape; flip it at runtime withwith_shape(...).shape: models: lock the client to typed Pydantic models.
+Method signatures are narrow; the runtime switch is gone.shape: dicts: lock the client to raw dicts.base/models.pyis not emitted.

 The choice is per generation, not per call.
 Switching shape after the